For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

-In order to fight all of the unique challenges in Georgia, organizers work on the local, state, and federal level to protect reproductive rights—using every tool in their tool belts to combat anti-choice laws and provide alternative services to underserved communities.
+In order to fight all of the unique challenges in Georgia, organizers work on the local, state, and federal levels to protect reproductive rights—using every tool in their tool belts to combat anti-choice laws and provide alternative services to underserved communities.
 One common strategy is public education, teaching community members about the consequences of complicated legislation.

 “We basically take all the information we have and involve the community and stakeholders on what strategies we should use so that the community is aware of what’s happening,” Rodriguez said.
 SisterSong also provides support for pro-choice legislation.
 “We have a number of proactive bills to produce better health outcomes for our community. … [State] Representative Renitta Shannon introduced a bill to expand postpartum Medicaid for people who have been out of work for six months compared to 30 days.”

 Other groups help shape policy by gathering and disseminating information on reproductive health in the state.
 “BMMA does not lobby but educates policy decision-makers and legislators on issues impacting Black maternal and reproductive health,” Aina said.

 These Black women-led organizations are working to solve structural failures in maternal, reproductive, and sexual health that disproportionately affect us.
 And their efforts are strengthened through the collaborations and coalitions they have developed with one another.